 - Humorously, Blackguard was a recurring enemy of Booster's in his early solo career, but neither seems to remember the other.

 - Donald Duck and his neighbor Jones (essentially a larger human version of Donald with no relatives other than a rarely-seen mother) are often at each other's throats for petty reasons.
 Of course, since this is a comic, their rival schemes tend to result in a lot of Amusing Injuries.

 - Deadpool and Squirrel Girl had this kind of relationship when the former hung around the Great Lakes Avengers.

 - Spider-Man and Human Torch.
 At least in earlier stories; they are now clearly Vitriolic Best Buds (with more than a little Ho Yay).

 - In Hack/Slash, extradimensional talking mutant dog Pooch claims he is constantly tormented by an innocent-looking pug named Goblin.
 We never see this in action, but from the way Pooch talks about him it's clear that their relationship is one of intense animosity.

-- Transformers: More than Meets the Eye features Rodimus and Thunderclash; both are captains of starships searching for the Knights Of Cybertron, but Thunderclash is basically ten-times better at it than Rodimus.
+- Transformers: More than Meets the Eye features Rodimus and Thunderclash; both are captains of starships searching for the Knights Of Cybertron, but Thunderclash is basically ten times better at it (as well as everything else ever).
 Thus Rodimus is virulently jealous of Thunderclash and tries to undermine him whenever the crew encounters him.
 Doubles as Unknown Rival, as Thunderclash is clearly oblivious to Rodimus's hatred.